aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps6.rst

     **Using real live data to write a CSV file**

     Finally, instead of printing out the results of code like you wrote above, you'll write the data to a CSV file.
 Iterate over the same list ``possible_airports`` again, but this time, write code to write to a CSV file called ``airport_temps.csv`` with 4 columns: ``airport_code``, ``status_reason``, ``current_temp``, ``recent_update``.

     Your resulting CSV file should have at least 5 lines: 4 lines for real airport data, and 1 line for the column headers.
+The content of each cell should have well-formatted data: no extra parentheses, just the specific value that corresponds to that header!

     In a case where you encounter an invalid airport code, you should *not* write to the CSV file.
 Instead, you should print to the console: ``Failed for airport <whatever the bad airport code is>``.
 Use a try/except block to do this.

     **Make sure the CSV file you create is called airport_temps.csv.
 We will run tests on the CSV files post-submission, and we depend on the name of the file being correct.**

-    Open the document in Excel or Google Sheets to make sure that it is properly formatted.
+    Open the document in Excel or in Google Drive to make sure that it is properly formatted.

     **You should not upload the CSV file your code creates -- when we run your code, it'll appear!**

 .. external:: ps6_dyu

-    Complete this week's `Demonstrate Your Understanding <https://umich.instructure.com/courses/108426/assignments/139244>`_ assignment on Canvas.
+    Complete this week's `Demonstrate Your Understanding <https://umich.instructure.com/courses/150918/assignments/231781>`_ assignment on Canvas.